corusm/mlops-project/reports/README.md

 >
 > Answer:

---- We did make use of DVC in the following way:
- ---
+--- We did make use of DVC in the following way: DVC is used in two places - github actions and in the cloud during model training.
+The data are stored in the bucket in google cloud.
+It greatly improved the way we are handling our data, since we are sure that we are using the same data in CI and in model training, morever it freed github space from data.
+Although, our data didn't take tremendous amount of disk space at this stage of the project we are somehow prodected from the case of traing the model on larger datasets.---

 ### Question 11